-Plant DNA was isolated by the CTAB procedure (Murray and Thompson, 1980) from wild-type plants and transplastomic plant lines after three rounds of regeneration on spectinomycin containing medium.
-10 μg of plant DNA was digested with SmaI, separated by electrophoresis in a 1 % agarose gel and transferred onto a positively charged nylon membrane (Carl Roth GmbH, Germany) by capillary action using the semi-dry transfer method.
-The probe binding inside the trnA region was amplified from lettuce wild-type DNA PCR 5'-(primers 5'-GGAGGTAGGATGGGCAGTTG-3' and by GGACTCGAACCGCTGACATC-3').
-The probe was purified by agarose gel electrophoresis and extraction of fragment of interest from excised gel slices with the NucleoSpin gel and PCR Clean-up Kit (Machery-Nagel, Germany) and DIG labelled using the DIG-High Prime DNA Labeling and Detection Starter Kit II (Roche, USA), according to the manufacturer's instructions.
-After immobilization of the DNA to the membrane, hybridization with the corresponding DIG labelled probe and incubation of the membrane with the HRP conjugated anti-DIG antibody, the chemiluminescence signal was detected by exposure to X-ray film.
+Plant DNA was isolated by the CTAB procedure (Murray and Thompson, 1980) from wild-type plants and transplastomic plant lines after three rounds of regeneration on spectinomycincontaining medium.
+Ten microgram of plant DNA was digested with Smal, separated by electrophoresis in a 1% agarose gel and transferred onto a positively charged nylon membrane (Carl Roth GmbH, Karlsruhe, Germany) by capillary action using the semi-dry transfer method.
+The probe binding inside the trnA region was amplified from lettuce wild-type DNA by PCR (primers 5'-GGAGGTAGGATGGGCAGTTG-3' and 5'-GGACTCGAACCGCT-GACATC-3').
+The probe was purified by agarose gel electrophoresis, followed by extraction of the fragment of interest from excised gel slices with the NucleoSpin gel and PCR Clean-up Kit (Machery-Nagel, Düren, Germany).
+The probe was DIG labelled using the DIG-High Prime DNA Labeling and Detection Starter Kit II (Roche, Basel, Switzerland), according to the manufacturer's instructions.
+After immobilization of the DNA to the membrane, hybridization with the corresponding DIG labelled-probe and incubation of the membrane with the HRP conjugated anti-DIG antibody, the chemiluminescence signal was detected by exposure to X-ray film.
 One homoplastomic plant line per construct (S12-PN-EDIII-1-4 and S16-PN-EDIII-1) was chosen for further analysis.